profGiveMeHighGradePLZ/Reading_Notes.dataset_distillation-a_comprehensive_review/README.md

 Another line of work that focuses on generating new training data for compression has been proposed, known as dataset distillation (DD) or dataset condensation (DC).
 It aims at synthesizing original datasets into a limited number of samples such that they are learned or optimized to represent the knowledge of original datasets.

+One of the essential goals of dataset distillation is to synthesize informative datasets to improve training efficiency, given a limited storage budget.
+In other words, as for the same limited storage, more information on the original dataset is expected to be preserved so that the model trained on condensed datasets can achieve comparable and satisfactory performance.

 # General workflow of dataset distillation
 ![image](https://github.com/user-attachments/assets/835b65f8-2ca9-4a9b-ad28-13aeee5808b3)